Managing Emotions: Death & Bereavement Workshop

 A, Russell.
 Whitefriars School, Harrow, London

-A small number of children may experience distortions in their thinking and perceptions which may include belief that the deceased is still with them or identification with the activities and mannerisms of the deceased.
+A small number of children may experience distortions in their thinking and perceptions which may include the belief that the deceased is still with them or identification with the activities and mannerisms of the deceased.
 This can be very upsetting for the young person involved and should not be ignored.

 What Happens in a 2020 Dreams Managing Emotions: Death & Bereavement Workshop?